Arera Colony: Sports

 The Arjun Fitness Club, at Bittan Market houses swimming, squash, gym and other sports facilities.
 Besides, Arera Colony is dotted by a large no. of playgrounds.
 The Arera Cricket Club, is located at the Old Campion Ground near 10 no. Market.
 The ground also annually hosts Mayank Chaturvedi Smriti Cricket Tournament, which attracts a lot of teams from all over the country.
-There is also a Bhojpur club which is very high profile and has good service.